 Creating an inclusive shoot isn’t just about the people in front of the camera, it’s also about who’s behind the camera contributing to the team.

-When choosing your team, how inclusive are you being?
-Are you reaching for the same suppliers over and over again?
-Widen your network, reach out to suppliers you haven’t worked with before and be a champion for the UK wedding industry.
+When choosing your team, how inclusive are you?
+Are you reaching out to the same suppliers over and over again?
+Widen your network, reach out to suppliers you haven’t worked with before, and champion the UK wedding industry.

 The Photographer

-Your styling may be totally awesome, but it’s only the photographer’s interpretation that truly matters.
-When choosing a photographer make sure the fit is right.
+Your styling may be awesome, but the photographer’s interpretation is what genuinely matters.
+When choosing a photographer, make sure the fit is right.

-The relationship with the photographer is key – it’s a super tight working relation between stylist and photographer and neither should cramp the other but it’s important there’s honest communication.
+The relationship with the photographer is key—it’s a super tight working relationship between stylist and photographer, and neither should cramp the other, but there must be honest communication.

-We usually love to also include a videographer but consider the style of both photo and film and ensure they are a good match.
+We usually love to include a videographer, but consider the style of both photo and film and ensure they are a good match.

 The Model